Operator Prerequisites¶

 - PowerShell 7.x

-Rsat.ActiveDirectory.DS-LDS.Tools~~~~0.0.1.0on Windows client / multi-session;RSAT-AD-PowerShellon Windows Server) - Azure CLI when CLI-only or fallback workflows are needed
+Rsat.ActiveDirectory.DS-LDS.Tools~~~~0.0.1.0on Windows client / multi-session;RSAT-AD-PowerShellon Windows Server) - Azure CLI — optional, used as fallback when Az PowerShell context is unavailable

-- network access to WinRM, HTTPS Redfish endpoints, and Azure public or approved private endpoints as required by the selected domains
+Network access to WinRM, HTTPS Redfish endpoints, and Azure public or approved private endpoints is required as applicable to the selected domains.

 WinRM Client Configuration¶